mmbman/Katagiri/jewel-mirror-awareness.md

 And then, “Like the diamond thunderbolt.”
 That is a reference to the Vajra of Vairocana.
 A vajra is a scepter, very hard and strong, which smashes everything.
 It is a symbol for stability, or the spiritual security that is possessed by the One Mind.
 The energy, which is inherent in the universal life.

 In Buddhism, and particularly in Zen Buddhism, there are three kinds of scepters.
 The first is the *doko*, or single scepter.
 It has no points; it is just round and has six or seven rings inside.
-It represents the Tathagata, or Truth.
+It represents the Tathāgata, or Truth.
 Then there is a scepter with three prongs, which represents the three sacred teachings according to the Shingon school of Buddhism.
 These are the teachings by means of body, mind, and mouth.

 With body, mind, and mouth you can teach the wonderful Buddhist teachings which we call the Sambhogakaya Buddha.
 This is something between the Dharmakaya Buddha, or absolute truth, and the Nirmanakaya Buddha, or human form.
 You cannot teach just in terms of the human form, and you cannot teach the absolute separate from human form.
 You must teach them as interconnected, interpenetrated with each other.